kevincui5/translator_tf/README.md

 `model.fit(dataset_train, epochs=EPOCHS, steps_per_epoch=steps_per_epoch, verbose=2, callbacks=[early_stopping], validation_data=dataset_valid)`

-We are also able to provide different logic in back prop, which is in train_step() from in forward pass, which is inside model's call() function.
+We are also able to provide different logic in back prop, which is in train_step(), from that in forward pass, which is inside model's call() function.
 ```
 def train_step(self, data):
       inp, targ = data